Harsh4252/Practice-python-Questions/README.md

 **Features**

-1.Finding Prime Numbers:
+- Finding Prime Numbers:

 The script iterates through numbers from a to b (inclusive).
 It checks if each number is prime.
 If a number is prime, it is added to a list of prime numbers **(my_list)**.

-2.Sum of Digits:
+- Sum of Digits:

 For each prime number found, the script calculates the sum of its digits.
 These sums are stored in another list **(my_result)**.

-3.Prime Sum Check:
+- Prime Sum Check:

 The script checks if the sums of digits are prime numbers.
 It stores these prime sums in a list **(prime**).

-4.Removing Duplicates:
+- Removing Duplicates:

 The script removes duplicate prime sums by converting the list to a set **(setprime)**.